 - Gauge R&R must be below 10%

 Imported VMM prices have risen significantly with GST and duty structures.
-Domestically manufactured instruments like the Opto VMM series offer comparable accuracy at 30–40% lower cost, with local service coverage — a meaningful factor when downtime affects production schedules.
+Domestically manufactured instruments like the Opto VMM series offer comparable accuracy at 30–40% lower cost, with local service coverage — a meaningful factor when instrument downtime directly affects production schedules.